MDBC Innovation & Sustainability Awards Guidelines, Rules & Regulations

 - The entry must be the original work of the entrant and must be owned by the entrant.
 Modifying, enhancing, or altering a third party’s pre – existing work does not qualify as an entrant’s original creation.
 Entries cannot defame, invade, or violate the publicity rights or privacy rights of any person, living or deceased, or otherwise infringe upon any person’s personal, moral, or proprietary rights of any kind whatsoever.
 Any entrant whose entry includes a third party’s name, likeness, trademarks, trade names, logos, or any other elements not wholly owned by the entrant must have a legal release for such use (provided by the entrant), including MDBC’s use of such entry, in a form satisfactory to MDBC.

-- Judges may decide that the company is required to submit further details, or decide that they (the judges) want to visit any (shortlisted) company, project, or start – up / scale up in order to make a well informed judgement on the project or start – up / scale – up on site.
+- Judges may decide that the organization is required to submit further details, or decide that they (the judges) want to visit any (shortlisted) organization, project, or program in order to make a well informed judgement on the organization, project, or program on site.

 - The expert panel of Judges have the right to move a participant from one category to another if the judges believe that a different category is more appropriate / applicable.